matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/create-secondary-index.md

 ## Constraints

-Currently MatrixOne only implements secondary indexes syntactically.
+Currently MatrixOne only implements secondary indexes syntactically, and does not achieve performance improvements.